Yuvrajchauhan89/AI-Focus-Tracker/README.md

 The Vite development server will start locally.

-Start the API server according to the server configuration in:
+### 5. Start the API Server

+Navigate to:

 ```text
 artifacts/api-server/
 ```

+and start the backend using the project's configured development command.

 ---